FREE Shipping on orders over $899

 Oxidative stress can trigger a chronic inflammatory response in the body, which in turn is linked to chronic diseases such as arthritis, Alzheimer's disease, and cardiovascular disease.

-Oxidative stress has been shown to be linked to further decline in cognitive function and increased risk of neurodegenerative diseases such as Alzheimer's and Parkinson's.
+Oxidative stress has been shown to be linked to greater cognitive decline and an increased risk of neurodegenerative diseases such as Alzheimer's and Parkinson's.

 5. Metabolic Dysfunction